-In 1953, Wassily Leontief published a study in which he tested the validity of the Heckscher-Ohlin theory.
-The study showed that the U.S was more abundant in capital compared to other countries; being more abundant in capital, U.S would be expected to export capital-intensive goods and import labor-intensive ones.
-Nonetheless Leontief found out that the U.S's exports were less capital intensive than its imports.
-This is what is referred to as Leontief's paradox.
+In 1953, Wassily Leontief published a study in which he tested the validity of the Heckscher- Ohlin theory.
+The study showed that the U.S was more abundant in capital compared to other countries; therefore the U.S would export capital-intensive goods and import labor-intensive goods.
+Leontief found out that the U.S's exports were less capital intensive than its imports.

 After the appearance of Leontief's paradox, many researchers tried to save the Heckscher-Ohlin theory, either by new methods of measurement, or by new interpretations.
-Leamer emphasized that Leontief did not interpret H-O theory properly and claimed that with a right interpretation, the paradox did not occur.
-Brecher and Choudri found that, if Leamer was right, the American workers' consumption per head should be lower than the workers' world average consumption.
+Learner emphasized that Leontief did not interpret H-O theory properly and claimed that with a right interpretation, the paradox did not occur.
+Brecher and Choudri found that, if Learner was right, the American workers' consumption per head should be lower than the workers' world average consumption.

 Many textbook writers, including Krugman and Obstfeld and Bowen, Hollander and Viane, are negative about the validity of H-O model.
-After examining the long history of empirical research, Bowen, Hollander and Viane concluded: "Recent tests of the factor abundance theory [H-O theory and its developed form into many-commodity and many-factor case] that directly examine the H-O-V equations also indicate the rejection of the theory."
+After examining the long history of empirical research, Bowen, Hollander and Viane concluded: "Recent tests of the factor abundance theory [H-O theory and its developed form into many-commodity and many-factor case] that directly examine the H- O-V equations also indicate the rejection of the theory."